-Dr. Marie Davidson is a licensed clinical psychologist and patient educator.
-She specializes in counseling individuals and couples who are coping with infertility, and has provided counseling services to patients, donors and surrogates since 1992.
+Dr. Marie Davidson wass a licensed clinical psychologist and patient educator who recently retired from Fertility Centers of Illinois.
+She specialized in counseling individuals and couples who are coping with infertility, and had provided counseling services to patients, donors, and surrogates since 1992.

 Dr. Davidson earned her doctoral degree at the University of Illinois in 1988.
-She facilitates patient education seminars on numerous topics such as considering egg donation and cracking the door to adoption, leads several women’s and couples support groups, and is widely published in the fertility field.
-She has been an invited speaker at many professional meetings.
+She facilitated patient education seminars on numerous topics such as considering egg donation and cracking the door to adoption, lead several women’s and couples support groups, and was widely published in the fertility field.
+She had also been an invited speaker at many professional meetings.

 Her personalized care and detailed understanding of the treatment process have been a welcome and supportive resource to many couples and individuals as they seek to grow a family.